mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [ ] Resolve `1MB-minecraft.sh` relative to the wrapper's own directory, not
   the caller's current working directory.
 This is required for reliable launchd, systemd, SSH, and absolute-path invocation.
-- [ ] Replace the two-stage `tmux new` plus `tmux send-keys` launch with one checked, atomic `tmux new-session -d` command that starts the sibling directly.
+- [x] Replace the two-stage `tmux new` plus `tmux send-keys` launch with one checked, atomic `tmux new-session -d` command that starts the sibling directly.
+Completed in `2.17.2`, build `075`.
-- [ ] Preserve and report tmux failures accurately.
-Do not suppress the useful tmux diagnostic or print `Done` after a failed child launch.
+- [ ] Detect and report when the child exits immediately after tmux successfully creates the session.
+The tmux command confirms session creation, not that Paper completed startup.
 - [ ] Fix `_debug=false`: the final debug call currently returns status `1`, so
   an otherwise successful wrapper exits as a failure when debug output is disabled.